Denver Broncos vs. Baltimore Ravens NFL Week 4 Odds, Plays and Insights for October 3, 2021

 - Denver and its opponents have not yet combined for more than 44.5 points in a game this year.

-- Baltimore has combined with its opponents to score more than 44.5 points in two games this season.
+- Baltimore's games have gone over 44.5 points in two opportunities this season.

-- Sunday's over/under is 8.1 points lower than the two team's combined 52.6 points per game average.
+- The combined points per game average of the two teams, 52.6, is 8.1 points above Sunday's over/under.

-- The 37 combined points per game that these two squads have allowed this season are 7.5 fewer than the 44.5 over/under in this contest.
+- These two squads combine to allow 37 points per game, 7.5 fewer than this contest's over/under.

 - The 51.5 PPG average total in Ravens games this season is 7.0 points more than this game's over/under.